GraphAlchemist/GraphofThings/README.md

 GraphofThings
 =============

-An Internet of Things sample data set, queries, and Neo4j database.
+An Internet of Things sample data set and queries, for Neo4j, the leading graph database.

 ## Philosophy
 "The Internet of Things," or "The Internet of Everything," at its core deals with the ability for devices to communicate with each other and to cooperate with humans.
 Per Tim O'Reilly, we might even extend our understanding of IoT to the IoTH, the "Internet of Things and Humans" where the ability for things and humans to cooperate gets more nuanced when the things become smarter.

 Because the IoT is all about interactions between devices and humans, the data is very naturally a graph.
 This repo houses a sample data set in Neo4j, as well as the scripts used to create the data set, and a number of sample queries.

-## Getting Started
+## Quick Start
 `git clone <this_repo>`
 Visit [Neo4j](http://www.neo4j.org/download) and download version >= 2.0.
 `cd <your_neo_directory>`